AtalaSupport/DemoGallery_Desktop_IsisAcquisitionDemo_CS_x86/README.md

 ## IMPORTANT NOTES
 There is no x64 version.
 This is due to our licensing agreement for the Pixtran resources we ship with our SDK

-## Prerequisites
+## Licensing
-### SDK and licensing
-This demo assumes you have the Atalasoft SDK DotImage SDK along with our ISIS Scanning addon installed and licensed (or you can request a 30 day evaluation when installing/activating)
+This demo assumes you have the Atalasoft SDK DotImage SDK along with our ISIS Scanning addon installed and licensed (or you can request a 30 day evaluation when installing/activating).

+## SDK Dependencies
+This app was built based on 2026.2.0.0.
+It targets .NET Framework 4.6.2 and was created in Visual Studio 2019.
+We use this older Visual Studio as it's the last version that ran natively in x86 for 32 bit compatibility "out of the box".
+As noted above, the choice to use x86 in TWAIN scanning applications is deliberate as many scanner drivers are not native 64 bit.
+This gives a wider scanner comptaiblity.

 [Download DotImage](https://www.atalasoft.com/BeginDownload/DotImageDownloadPage)